jhunt/cc-me/README.md

 It couldn't be any easier.
 The two cloud-configs have the correct, non-overlapping network ranges defined, with the appropriate reservations and static IP address allocations!

 The `bestfit` layout even re-orders the networks to acheive the most efficient IP distribution possible.
 If you run this, take note of the fact that in `lab-sandbox.yml`, the `cf-runtime` network is actually last, after all the smaller networks, since it eats up half of the available address space.

+If you need to maintain cohesion with pre-existing cloud-configs, you can use `layout: strict`, and cc-me will *NOT* reorder the networks to pack the most efficiency.
+If you need gaps in the ranges, you can specify your network name as `SKIP`, and cc-me will go through the motions of allocating the network range, but _not_ emit the configuration to the cloud-config.

+For each network you define under `networks:`, you can specify how many static IP address you will need (if any).
+If you set a number, i.e. `static: 5`, you will get that many static IPs.
+You can also specify a percentage, which will be calculated according to the usable IPs in the network range.
+You can also specify percentages as a fraction, like 1/5, to capture "one for every X" semantics.

 All environment-level YAML/JSON keys (aside from `networking` and `name`) will be passed through as-is to the generated